jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

 I am currently a Ph.D. student at [Academy of Interdisciplinary Studies](https://ais.hkust.edu.hk/), [Hong Kong University of Science and Technology](https://hkust.edu.hk/).
 My research interests focus on data-centric AI, efficient machine learning and their applications in smart cities and scientific computing.
 I have published prolifically in refereed journals and conference proceedings, such as TKDE, VLDBJ, KDD, VLDB, and AAAI.
 My research has contributed to supporting several billion-scale online services at DiDi Chuxing and Baidu Maps.
 I also serve as the program committee member or reviewer for leading conferences and journals, such as KDD, ICLR, NeurIPS, ICML, and TKDE.
 I received several awards including HKUST AIS Best Research Award, VLDB Best Paper Nomination Award, and first place in KDD Cup 2018.

 # Research Interests
-* Data Mining, e.g., spatio-temporal data mining, time series analysis
+* Fundamental algorithms of data-centric AI and efficient learning, e.g., instance selection, approximate algorithms, and efficient architectures
-* Urban Computing, e.g., urban foundation models, urban multi-modal learning, city agents
+* Urban Computing, e.g., interesting smart city applications, urban foundation models, city agents
-* AI for Science, e.g., earth system models, physics-informed machine learning
+* AI for science, e.g., earth system models, physics-informed machine learning

 # News